batect/batect/CONTRIBUTING.md

   one or more journey tests)
 * the Travis build should pass - this will be triggered automatically when you submit your PR
 * if you've added a new feature or changed the behaviour of an existing feature, please update the documentation to reflect this
-* please keep PRs limited to a single bugfix or feature - if your PR fixes multiple issues or adds multiple features, please submit a separate PR for each
+* please keep PRs limited to a single bugfix or feature - if you would like to fix multiple issues or add multiple features, please submit a separate PR for each
 * submitting work-in-progress PRs for feedback is welcome and encouraged

+## Technical overview

+### Task execution phases

+When executing a task, the following steps are performed:

+1. Parse the configuration file
+2. Determine the order to run the task and its prerequisites in
+3. For each task that needs to be executed:

+    1. Create a dependency graph of the task's main container and its dependencies
+    2. Prepare and start each of the dependencies, respecting the dependency constraints specified by the user
+    3. Run the main container
+    4. Clean up every container, temporary file, temporary directory and Docker network created